takurooo/heifpy/README.md

 # heifpy

-Reader for High Efficiency Image File Format (HEIF)
+A High Efficiency Image File Format (HEIF) Reader for Python

-Read and parse HEIF file for Python.
+This library allows you to read and parse HEIF files in Python.
+It provieds the following functionality:

-- reader for HEIF file.
+- Read HEIF files.
-- extracting information of HEIF file.
+- Extract information from HEIF files.
-- not support image sequence.
+- Note: Image sequences are not supported.

 # Usage

-### How to use example
+### Example Usage

 - #### Demux HEIF